byronwall/excel-vba-book/book/11-overview-of-events/11-02-01 Worksheet.md

 TODO: add the code and description for the Goal Seek event

-TODO: add the code nad desc for some event which activates on Sleect
+TODO: add the code nad desc for some event which activates on Select